eBay Tips

 • Possible payment holds and selling limits

-• Automatic downgrade to a Basic Shop after 60+ days Below Standard (if you held a Featured or Anchor Shop)
+• Downgrade to a Basic Shop after 60+ days (if you held a Featured or Anchor Shop)

-• Permanent selling restrictions usually only after 2 consecutive months Below Standard, though eBay can act sooner on fraud or buyer-safety concerns
+• Permanent selling restrictions, usually after 2 consecutive months — sooner for fraud or buyer-safety concerns

-The "Very high" rating for Item Not Received (INR) doesn't trigger a fee surcharge directly, but eBay does extend the buyer-facing delivery estimates on the affected shipping categories — slowing your effective sell-through.
-Once you fix performance, both ratings reset at the next monthly evaluation.
+One more rating to watch — "Very high" Item Not Received (INR).
+It adds no surcharge.
+But eBay shows buyers longer delivery estimates in the affected categories, slowing your sell-through.
+Both ratings reset at the next check once you recover.
 Source: eBay Seller Centre — Seller standards & metrics.

 Other situational fees — disputes, currency conversion, two-category, Classified Ads

 • Dispute fee — £14 ex-VAT (business) / £16.80 inc-VAT (private).
-If a buyer raises a payment dispute (typically a credit card chargeback) and eBay finds you responsible, you pay the dispute fee on top of the refund.
-Win the dispute and the fee isn't charged.
-The two amounts are the same underlying £14 charge — business invoices show it ex-VAT (with VAT added on top, reclaimable), private sellers see the inc-VAT amount on their statement.
+A buyer raises a payment dispute (usually a chargeback).
+If eBay finds you at fault, you pay this on top of the refund.
+Win the dispute and you pay nothing.
+It's the same £14 charge: business sees it ex-VAT (reclaimable), private sees inc-VAT.

 • Classified Ad format — flat listing fee, no FVF.
-Available in three categories only.
-There's no Final Value Fee and no Regulatory Operating Fee — just an up-front listing charge: Business, Office & Industrial £8.69; Property £30.43; Holidays & Travel £13.04.
-Sellers and buyers complete the transaction off-platform; eBay only provides the listing.
+Three categories only.
+There's no Final Value Fee and no Regulatory Operating Fee — just one up-front charge: Business, Office & Industrial £8.69; Property £30.43; Holidays & Travel £13.04.
+The deal closes off eBay; eBay only hosts the listing.

 Off-platform contact still triggers FVF

-If you exchange contact details with a buyer outside eBay (email, phone, WhatsApp) in the context of completing a sale, eBay can still charge the FVF on the higher of the listing's fixed price, auction start price, Buy It Now, reserve, or the price you agreed off-platform. eBay's reasoning: they introduced you to the buyer.
-This is why Classified Ads — which explicitly route the transaction off-platform — use a different fee model.
+Swap contact details with a buyer off eBay (email, phone, WhatsApp) to close a sale and eBay can still charge the FVF.
+It applies to the higher of the fixed price, auction start price, Buy It Now, reserve, or the price you agreed.
+Their logic: they introduced you.
+That's why Classified Ads, which send deals off eBay on purpose, use a different model.

 Fee credits — when eBay refunds your fees on cancellations & refunds

-If a sale falls through — cancelled order, refund, return, payment dispute — you may get back some or all of the fees you paid.
-The rules aren't intuitive, and the single biggest thing to know is this: the 30p/40p per-order fee is not always refunded.
+When a sale falls through — a cancelled order, refund, return or payment dispute — you may get some or all of your fees back.
+The key point: the 30p/40p per-order fee isn't always refunded.
 Whether you get it back depends on whose fault the cancellation or refund was.

-This section covers what fees come back.
-For the operational side — how to actually cancel without triggering a transaction defect, which reasons cost you, the 3-day buyer-request window — see the dedicated cancelling an eBay listing in the UK guide.
+This section covers what comes back.
+For the how-to side — cancelling without a transaction defect, which reasons cost you, and the 3-day buyer-request window — see the cancelling an eBay listing in the UK guide.

 Cancelled orders — what comes back